The way to the billion

-"I only started with people who have the same motivation as myself," says Messner during our interview in Bolzano: "If only they had been motivated by money, they would probably have given up after one week.
-That would have been a death sentence in the situation. "
+"I only started with people who had the same motivation as myself," says Messner during our interview in Bolzano: "If they had only been motivated by money, they would probably have given up after a week.
+That would have been a death sentence in the situation. ”

 Those who work together must pull together - sounds simple, but often fails in practice because teams are only put together according to their abilities.
 After the personal motivations in the team is rarely asked, they are crucial if you want to work with and not against each other.